 Eckoh has had a successful year delivering a robust level of adjusted operating profit of £7.7 million, an increase of 48% year-on-year (FY22: £5.2 million) and ahead of consensus market expectations.
 Adjusted operating profit margin was 19.9%, an improvement from last year of 340 basis points (FY22: 16.5%).
+The growth was driven by North America and the focus on large enterprise clients, our cloud-based offering and the full year impact of the acquisition of Syntec Holdings Limited on 21st December 2021, integration of Syntec ("Syntegration") and a £0.5 million EBITDA foreign currency benefit (FY22: loss £0.1 million and first half gain of £0.7 million) arising from the strength of our North American activity.

-The growth was driven by North America and the focus on large enterprise clients, our cloud-based offering and the full year impact of the acquisition of Syntec Holdings Limited on 21 December 2021, integration of Syntec ("Syntegration") and a £0.5 million EBITDA foreign currency benefit (FY22: loss £0.1 million and first half gain of £0.7 million) arising from the strength of our North American activity. evenue for the year increased by 22% to £38.8 million (FY22: £31.8 million) and at constant exchange rates by 16%.
-This is split £31.8 million recurring revenue (FY22: £24.1 million and £7.8 million one-off revenue (FY22: £7.1 million) with recurring revenue increasing year-on-year by 29% and one-off revenue by 2%.
+Revenue for the year increased by 22% to £38.8 million (FY22: £31.8 million) and at constant exchange3 rates by 16%.
+This is split £31.8 million recurring revenue (FY22: £24.1 million and £7.8 million one-off revenue (FY22: £7.1 million).
 Group recurring revenue was therefore 80% (FY22: 76%), the increase being driven from the North America territory.
-Adjusted operating profit was £7.7 million an increase of 48% year-on-year (FY22: £5.2 million).
+Adjusted operating profit1 was £7.7 million an increase of 48% year-on-year (FY22: £5.2 million).
 Profit after tax for the year was £4.6 million, compared to £1.6 million in FY22.
 The prior year profit after tax of £1.6 million, included £1.0 million of transaction costs relating to the acquisition of Syntec and exceptional restructuring costs of £0.9 million.
 In the current year there is an exceptional legal cost and settlement agreement item of £0.2 million.

 Group ARR showed strong progress and demonstrates the high level of visibility we have in our business model.
-As of 31 March 2023, Group ARR was £30.4 million, an increase of 18% year-onyear after restating last year's Group ARR to include the North American Coral business (FY22 restated: £25.8 million).
+As of 31 March 2023, Group ARR was £30.4 million, an increase of 18% year-on-year after restating last year's Group ARR to include the North American Coral business (FY22 restated: £25.8 million).
 Group ARR increased by 11% at constant exchange rates.

-Total contracted business for the financial year at the Group level was $\pm 34.5$ million (FY22: $\pm 22.5$ million), a year-on-year increase of 53%.
-New contracted business increased 33% to $\pm 14.4$ million (FY22: $\pm 10.8$ million) and the strong first half continued into the second half.
+Total contracted business for the financial year at the Group level was £34.5 million (FY22: £22.5 million), a year-on-year increase of 53%.
+New contracted business increased 33% to £14.4 million (FY22: £10.8 million) and the strong first half continued into the second half.